urbit/docs/arvo/eyre/examples.md

 The return type of the generator must be [simple-payload:http](@/docs/arvo/eyre/data-types.md#simple-payload-http).
 If you look at our example generator you'll see it meets these requirements.

-Because generators return the entire HTTP message as a single `simple-payload`, Eyre can calculate the `content-length` itself and automatically add the header, so we don't need to do it by hand like with a Gall agent.
+Because generators return the entire HTTP message as a single `simple-payload`, Eyre can calculate the `content-length` itself and automatically add the header.

 In order to make our generator available, we must bind it to a URL path.
 To do this, we send Eyre a `%serve` `task`, which looks like: